 Snap-fit joints are the most widely used way of joining and assembling plastics.
 They are classified according to their spring element and by separability of the joint: Will it be detachable, difficult to disassemble, or permanent?
 The most common snap fit is the cantilever.
 It is based on a flexural beam principle where the retaining force is a function of the material's bending stiffness.
 The second most widely used is the torsional snap joint.
 Deflection comes from torsional deformation of the joint's fulcrum and shear stresses carry the load after assembly.

-But the perhaps least understood type is the annular snap joint (ASJ).
+But perhaps the least understood type is the annular snap joint (ASJ).
 Classic examples of ASJs include ballpoint pens with snap-on caps, and the child-resistant cap on Tylenol bottles.
 This type of snap fit is best for assembling axis-symmetrical (cylindrical) profiles.
 But ASJs are often good choices for compact, stiff joints even if the part is not annular.

 ASJs are generally stronger, but need greater assembly force than their cantilevered counterparts.